On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Well-posedness analysis

 \section{Well-posedness analysis}

-In what follows, we aim to provide a unified exposition over the various topics, relying on a certain energy identity, from which local and, in the dissipative case $b>c^2\tau$ also global well-posedness as well as exponential decay, but also existence of time periodic solutions and limits as $\tau\to0$ can be derived for \eqref{JMGT-Westervelt}.
-The analysis of \eqref{JMGT-Kuznetsov} follows similar lines but require sophisticated higher order energy estimates, which we do not explicitely show here.
+In what follows, we aim to provide a unified exposition over the various topics, relying on a certain energy identity, from which local and, in the dissipative case $b>c^2\tau$ also global wellposedness as well as exponential decay, but also existence of time-periodic \MarginRone{28.} solutions and limits as $\tau\to0$ can be derived for \eqref{JMGT-Westervelt}.
+The analysis of \eqref{JMGT-Kuznetsov} follows similar lines but require sophisticated higher order energy estimates, which we do not explicitly \MarginRone{11.} show here.